-Emily Davis is the Program Manager for Hocking College's new Communications and Theatre Program.
+Emily Davis is the Program Manager for Hocking College's new Theatre Program.

 By the time she was in the eighth grade, Davis was already on her way to becoming a seasoned show-business professional with a resume that showcased her budding dancing, singing and modeling abilities.

 However, after being cast in a high school production of the Tony Award-winning musical, "Bye, Bye Birdie," she made what she described as "a natural progression" towards becoming a theatre professional.

 Davis's love of theatre was also nurtured when she attended Piketon High School.
 Although the school had no formal theatre program, the students and faculty had a long-standing tradition of putting on a full-scale musical each spring.

 At Piketon, Davis enjoyed playing the leading roles of Sandy in "Grease" and Miss Hannigan in "Annie."

 Along with establishing some life-long friendships, Davis learned firsthand how becoming involved in theatre at a young age can help young adults build their sense of self, belief system and clarify their goals.

 More importantly, Davis discovered how theatre can entertain and teach audiences about themselves and the world in which they live.